Efury1/Efury1/README.md

 ---

 ## Let's Create Together!
 I’m always looking for opportunities to collaborate on impactful projects.
 Whether it’s ethical AI, accessible tech, or creative coding, I’d love to hear from you!
-Feel free to reach out or connect with me on [LinkedIn](https://www.linkedin.com/in/eliza-fury-3004b3110/), on email me **Email**: [ejfury@protonmail.com](mailto:ejfury@protonmail.com)
+Feel free to reach out or connect with me on [LinkedIn](https://www.linkedin.com/in/eliza-fury-3004b3110/), on email me on [ejfury@protonmail.com](mailto:ejfury@protonmail.com)